mosaicml/examples/stable-diffusion/README.md

 try training for more iterations or with a different dataset and inspecting the results

 # Results
-Finetuning for x iterations yeilds good results
+Finetuning for ~15k iterations yeilds decent results on the pokemon dataset.
+Training longer can quickly lead to overfitting.

 add some pictures here